 The United Nations marks October 17 the International Day for the Eradication of Poverty, which recognizes that poverty and the deprivation of human rights continues due to problematic, multidimensional issues including (but not limited to) the lack of political power.
 Addressing poverty will not work if we don’t address structural, institutional challenges; we must think and work politically.
 We have to ask who is getting what?
 Why aren’t people getting what they’re entitled to get?
 How are decisions being made?
 CARE believes that inequality is one of the drivers of poverty, and understanding inequality and social exclusion in context are necessary for any anti-poverty interventions.
 Thus, thinking about excluded groups should not be an ‘add-on’ to anti-poverty interventions, but rather the starting point for talking about the root causes of poverty.

-So, what can you do?
 Well, start with recognizing your own privilege and acting upon it: recognize the limits of your own legitimacy, challenge the debate, expand your sphere of influence, and persuade those with power.

-And, what can your organization do?
 This policy brief by CARE Netherlands’ Every Voice Counts programme makes recommendations toward donors and INGOs for supporting the inclusion of women and girls in local governance processes in fragile and conflict-affected contexts.

 By Lori Cajegas and Katie Whipkey, CARE Nederland